kkurdybacha/course3/CodeBook.md

 * dataset with test data containing measurement, subject and activity data with descriptive names

 ## Step 15: saving summarized data to the file
-Scrip saves summarized data to file named "activity_sum.csv"
+Script saves summarized data to file named "activity_sum.txt"